Mark 12

 Passage Analysis

 Mark 12:28.
-In this verse, we are told that “one of the scribes” came with the question, and in Matthew 22:35, we are told that “one of them, a lawyer,” came with the question.
+In this verse, we learn that “one of the scribes” approached with a question, and in Matthew 22:35, we find that “one of them, a lawyer, questioned, tempting Him.”

-Q: Is here the same person asking the question?
-A: It is the same person, just the way sometimes in the past it is referred: if you are one of them (Pharisees or Sadducees or scribes) but not like them, the name will be crossed sometimes (lawyer).
-Only one among them all has the question; he might be called one of them, but it is different from them.
-Among them, one is a lawyer, and the thought has separated him out.
-Even nowadays, if you put people in a group together, there are still one or more people who do not have the same idea as the rest of them.
-He might be called one of the scribes, but he has his occupation; as an occupation on the side, he is a lawyer.
-The scribes and Pharisees are not the same; they just have different ideas, so they are separated out, and in that time, it became a level of people.
+Q: Is the same person asking the question here?
+A: It is the same person, just the way sometimes, in the past, if you are one of them, Pharisees or Sadducees or scribes, but not like them, the religious name will not be mentioned.
+Here, we are only informed that this person is a lawyer.
+Only one among them all has the question.
+He might be called one of them, but he is different than them.
+Among them, one is a lawyer, which means the thought has singled him out.
+Even nowadays, when you put people in a group, there is still at least one person who does not share the same ideas as the rest.
+He might be called like them, but he has his occupation; on the side, he is a lawyer.
+The scribes and Pharisees are not the same; just some ideas differ between them.
+So, they are separated, and in that time, it became a level of people.
 Think this way: humans classify humans as the same type because something in them has been classified as a group.
-This man was neither of those (Pharisees or scribe), he was just a lawyer.
+This man was neither of those, Pharisee or scribe; he was just a lawyer.

 Mark 12:29-31, Matthew 22:37-40.
 See Comments Matthew 22:39-40.

 Mark 12:32-33.
-Q: Did this lawyer challenge the Lord here?
+Q: Did this lawyer challenge the Lord in this situation?
 A: Pay attention to the word “Teacher.”
-The person has recognized the Lord as a Teacher and that himself is below the Lord.
-It is not a challenge but testing.
-If you are a teacher, tell me what it is.
-That is not a challenge but testing.
-If you are a teacher, prove to me you know the answer.
+The person has recognized the Lord as “Teacher” and that he himself is below the Lord.
+It is not a challenge but testing: if you are a teacher, tell me what it is.
+That is not a challenge but a test; if you are a teacher, prove to me that you know the answer.
 Even nowadays, people still do that and come and test the Lord.

 Mark 12:34.
-Notice here in verse 34 that the Lord did not condemn this man.
+Notice here in verse 34 that the Lord does not condemn this man.

 “And no one no longer dared to question Him.”
-Now is the proof to people’s eyes; and their ears have heard what the Lord said.
+Now here is the proof to people’s eyes, and their ears have heard what the Lord has said.
 The Lord has been lifted up in front of them.
-He is a Teacher, and authority has been given to Him.
-They gave Him that authority, but they did not recognize it.
-They talked with their mouths but not with their hearts; they just said by mouth.
+He is a Teacher, the authority has been given to Him.
+They have given Him that authority, but they do not recognize it.
+They talk with the mouth but not with the heart; they just say with their mouths.

 Passage Analysis

 Mark 12:28.
-In this verse, we are told that “one of the scribes” came with the question, and in Matthew 22:35, we are told that “one of them, a lawyer,” came with the question.
+In this verse, we learn that “one of the scribes” approached with a question, and in Matthew 22:35, we find that “one of them, a lawyer, questioned, tempting Him.”

-Q: Is here the same person asking the question?
-A: It is the same person, just the way sometimes in the past it is referred: if you are one of them (Pharisees or Sadducees or scribes) but not like them, the name will be crossed sometimes (lawyer).
-Only one among them all has the question; he might be called one of them, but it is different from them.
-Among them, one is a lawyer, and the thought has separated him out.
-Even nowadays, if you put people in a group together, there are still one or more people who do not have the same idea as the rest of them.
-He might be called one of the scribes, but he has his occupation; as an occupation on the side, he is a lawyer.
-The scribes and Pharisees are not the same; they just have different ideas, so they are separated out, and in that time, it became a level of people.
+Q: Is the same person asking the question here?
+A: It is the same person, just the way sometimes, in the past, if you are one of them, Pharisees or Sadducees or scribes, but not like them, the religious name will not be mentioned.
+Here, we are only informed that this person is a lawyer.
+Only one among them all has the question.
+He might be called one of them, but he is different than them.
+Among them, one is a lawyer, which means the thought has singled him out.
+Even nowadays, when you put people in a group, there is still at least one person who does not share the same ideas as the rest.
+He might be called like them, but he has his occupation; on the side, he is a lawyer.
+The scribes and Pharisees are not the same; just some ideas differ between them.
+So, they are separated, and in that time, it became a level of people.
 Think this way: humans classify humans as the same type because something in them has been classified as a group.
-This man was neither of those (Pharisees or scribe), he was just a lawyer.
+This man was neither of those, Pharisee or scribe; he was just a lawyer.

 Mark 12:29-31, Matthew 22:37-40.
 See Comments Matthew 22:39-40.

 Mark 12:32-33.
-Q: Did this lawyer challenge the Lord here?
+Q: Did this lawyer challenge the Lord in this situation?
 A: Pay attention to the word “Teacher.”
-The person has recognized the Lord as a Teacher and that himself is below the Lord.
-It is not a challenge but testing.
-If you are a teacher, tell me what it is.
-That is not a challenge but testing.
-If you are a teacher, prove to me you know the answer.
+The person has recognized the Lord as “Teacher” and that he himself is below the Lord.
+It is not a challenge but testing: if you are a teacher, tell me what it is.
+That is not a challenge but a test; if you are a teacher, prove to me that you know the answer.
 Even nowadays, people still do that and come and test the Lord.

 Mark 12:34.
-Notice here in verse 34 that the Lord did not condemn this man.
+Notice here in verse 34 that the Lord does not condemn this man.

 “And no one no longer dared to question Him.”
-Now is the proof to people’s eyes; and their ears have heard what the Lord said.
+Now here is the proof to people’s eyes, and their ears have heard what the Lord has said.
 The Lord has been lifted up in front of them.
-He is a Teacher, and authority has been given to Him.
-They gave Him that authority, but they did not recognize it.
-They talked with their mouths but not with their hearts; they just said by mouth.
+He is a Teacher, the authority has been given to Him.
+They have given Him that authority, but they do not recognize it.
+They talk with the mouth but not with the heart; they just say with their mouths.

 And answering Jesus said, teaching in the temple, How do the scribes say that the Christ is the son of David?